akshaldhal/heartbeat-sound/readme.md

 To train the model, execute the following steps:

-1. Run `preprocessor1.py` or `preprocessor2.py` to prepare the dataset.
+1. Edit `run_model.py` to specify the audio file path to be classified.
-2. Use `train.py` to train the model on the processed dataset.
+2. Run `run_model.py` to load the trained model and classify the audio file.
-3. Run `run_model.py` to load the trained model and perform inference on a given audio file.
+3. That's it!
+The script will output the predicted heartbeat sound type (0 = Normal, 1 = Extrahls, 2 = Murmur, 4 = Extrastole).

 ---